allianceauth/allianceauth/docs/installation/services/discord.md

     DISCORD_SYNC_NAMES = False

 ### Creating a Server
-*If you already have a Discord server, skip the creation step, but be sure to retrieve the server ID*

 Navigate to the [Discord site](https://discordapp.com/) and register an account, or log in if you have one already.

 On the left side of the screen you’ll see a circle with a plus sign.
 This is the button to create a new server.
 Go ahead and do that, naming it something obvious.